📐 SAT

 What the Multiple-Choice Section Actually Tests

-The multiple-choice section primarily assesses three skill categories: Applying Disciplinary Knowledge (explaining course concepts, developments, and patterns), Source Analysis (evaluating documents, literary texts, music, visual art, maps, data, and other sources โ€” more on the range of source types below), and Argumentation (developing or supporting a claim using evidence).
-Many questions draw on more than one skill at once โ€” a question might ask you to evaluate a source’s purpose while also applying what you know about the historical moment in which it was produced.
+The multiple-choice section primarily assesses three skill categories: Applying Disciplinary Knowledge (explaining course concepts, developments, and patterns), Source Analysis (evaluating documents, literary texts, music, visual art, maps, data, and other sources), and Argumentation (developing or supporting a claim using evidence).
+Many questions draw on more than one skill at once.
+A question might ask you to evaluate a source’s purpose while also applying what you know about the historical moment in which it was produced.

 Some questions use sources students will have studied directly in the course; others use related sources you may not have seen before.
-Either way, the approach is the same: read the attribution, identify the argument, situate the source in context, and evaluate each answer choice against what the question is actually asking โ€” not just what you know about the topic generally.
+Either way, the approach is the same: read the attribution, identify the argument, situate the source in context, and evaluate each answer choice against what the question is actually asking rather than what you know about the topic generally.

 The Breadth of AP® African American Studies Sources

-AP® History courses rely primarily on written documents.
-This course doesn’t.
-The College Board explicitly includes literary texts, song lyrics, works of art, photographs, material culture, maps, charts, graphs, and surveys as exam sources โ€” because African American Studies as a discipline has always drawn on all of those forms as evidence.
-That’s not a bureaucratic quirk; it reflects the reality that African American communities preserved and transmitted their history through art, music, oral tradition, and material culture alongside the written record.
+Most AP® History courses rely primarily on written documents, but AP® African American Studies takes a broader view by design.
+The College Board explicitly includes literary texts, song lyrics, works of art, photographs, material culture, maps, charts, graphs, and surveys as exam sources, because African American Studies as a discipline has always drawn on all of those forms as evidence.
+This breadth reflects the reality that African American communities preserved and transmitted their history through art, music, oral tradition, and material culture alongside the written record.

 A student comfortable with documents but who has never practiced reading a painting or a demographic chart may be unprepared for a meaningful share of the exam.
 These drills include text-based, visual, and data source questions to build fluency across all source types.